marhum456/Computer_Vision_Tasks/README.md

   - Load and convert the image to grayscale.
   - Apply Sobel, Prewitt, and Roberts edge detection filters.
   - Display the gradient magnitudes and directions for each operator.
-- **Results:** This assignment highlights how edge detection helps in identifying boundaries and structures within an image.
+- **Results:** This task highlights how edge detection helps in identifying boundaries and structures within an image.

 ## How to Run the Code